Jyotikumari543/Online_Shopping_System/README.md

 # Architecture:
  Client-Side Interface:
 The user interacts with the system through a web browser.
-HTML, CSS, and JavaScript are used to create the user interface, layout, and interactivity.
+HTML and CSS,  are used to create the user interface and  layout.

  Server-Side Logic:
 Java Servlets handle HTTP requests and responses.
 They process user input, interact with the database, and generate dynamic content.